The In–House vs Outsourcing Debate

 4. When You Need To Delegate

 Each company should focus on its own core business functions to maximize its potential and efficiency.
 But it’s easy to neglect them while buried under day–to–day tasks and being busy with putting out fires that keep on appearing at most inopportune of moments.
 It’s especially common for startup business owners to think they have to do everything on their own, which results in neglecting their core tasks and strengths.
 Allie Siarto, a co–founder of Loudpixel, advises to consider outsourcing at least bookkeeping and legal advice to free up your time.
 Other sectors that are good to outsource are: customer service, customer support and social media marketing.
+Another good solution is to integrate unified communications systems to keep both internal and external communication going.
+Also, maintaining positive customer relationships will benefit word-of-mouth marketing strategies, as customers will be more convinced to recommend your company to others.

 What you shouldn’t do carelessly is to delegate your core tasks.
 Not only will your business’ success depend on another company, your in–house team might experience a drop of morale.
 If your employees think that they’re easily replaceable or that working on their tasks is pointless, their productivity levels and overall work satisfaction might be lowered drastically, increasing the turnover rate.
 That’s why outsourcing core tasks should be done carefully and only in certain circumstances: for example, when your outsourcing partner has been working with you for a while now and you have an established, transparent business relationship.